AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/13/page02.md

 <validation step="d33ca28b-3a3c-48f0-8f97-5109a5b827fd" />

-### Task 2: Add a dataset to your Azure ML pipeline in the Designer:
+### Task 2: Add a dataset to your Azure ML pipeline in the Designer

 In this task you will upload the manufacturing sensor data to your Azure ML workspace.
 You will create a tabular dataset from a local CSV file, configure the data source, and add it to your pipeline canvas for further processing.